alicerunsonfedora/pacman-enrichment-center/README.md

 - `--disable-exit-clause`: Disable the exit protocol at the end of the test.
 This is useful for environments that don't use the exit code.
 - `--generate-custom-checks GENERATE_CUSTOM_CHECKS`: Write a custom check yourself that can be imported.
 - `--custom CUSTOM`: The Python file name linking to a custom module.
+- `--verbose`: Retain the output produced by capture.py.

 ## Custom test configurations